 Tanya Ott: So, because of all these problems, a lot of people are looking to algorithms to do things like improve hiring decisions.
 Companies are using AI, machine learning, text processing of resumes, psychological inputs—all kinds of metrics to filter candidates and, they hope, find the right person for a job.
 But Jim says there’s a problem …

 Jim Guszcza: If you're training an algorithm on decisions that have been made by people who are affected by bias, those biases can be encoded in data and picked up by the algorithms.
 You don't want to just do away with human judges and interviews altogether, right?
 That wouldn't make any sense, especially if you're hiring rare one-off cases.
 So, what should you do?
-Well, here's one case where behavioral insights and behavioral design, designing choice environments with a sophisticated understanding of human psychology, come in handy.
+Well, here's one case where behavioural insights and behavioural design, designing choice environments with a sophisticated understanding of human psychology, come in handy.

 For bias, rather than just looking somebody in the eye and saying, “Is this person a good candidate?
 Do I like this person?
 Is my overall impression good?”—no, don't compare a candidate to some abstract ideal.
 Compare multiple candidates to each other, one dimension at a time, separately, to break that effect of halo effect and infinity bias.

-Try to operationalize these dimensions that you're measuring them against, so you can actually come up with scores of one to five in a somewhat objective way.
+Try to operationalise these dimensions that you're measuring them against, so you can actually come up with scores of one to five in a somewhat objective way.
 And then, once the whole thing is done, just add up those scores and compare people on those scores and try to promise yourself that you're going to do the best you can to adhere to those scores.

 So that's ameliorating bias; what about ameliorating noise?
 Well, have multiple people do this.
 Maybe one of those people is having a bad day or is in a cranky mood, but maybe the other four aren’t—those are independent.
 Just like in a regression model, the errors cancel out.
 The noise will cancel out.
-So, it's a brilliant use of both behavioral design and what you might call collective intelligence to ameliorate both bias and noise.
+So, it's a brilliant use of both behavioural design and what you might call collective intelligence to ameliorate both bias and noise.

 In many cases, what you want is for the algorithm to be another voice in the room.
 You want the algorithm to be something that an expert consults and can understand.
 You need to embed this algorithm within a sophisticated choice environment where the person is being informed, not been just told something from black box.